lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * A direction indicator (DI) indicating the packet direction.
 Three values are possible:

-  * upstream (Up) when the field or the value is only present in packets sent by the Dev to the App,
+  * UP LINK (Up) when the field or the value is only present in packets sent by the Dev to the App,

-  * downstream (Dw) when the field or the value is only present in packet sent from the App to the Dev and
+  * DOWN LINK (Dw) when the field or the value is only present in packet sent from the App to the Dev and

-  * bi-directional (Bi) when the field or the value is present either upstream or downstream.
+  * BIDIRECTIONAL (Bi) when the field or the value is present either upstream or downstream.

 * A Target Value (TV) is the value used to make the comparison with the packet header field.
 The Target Value can be of any type (integer, strings,...).